kudobuilder/kudo/keps/0009-operator-toolkit.md

 ### Plans

 Plans are the core unit of operation within a KUDO framework.
 Each KUDO plan represents an individual unit of operations work.
-This may include backups, restores, deployments, upgrades, compaction, or any other myriad of operations that an application framework may want to perform with KUDO.
+This may include backups, restores, deployments, upgrades, compaction, or any other myriad of operations that an application operator may want to perform with KUDO.

 A single plan is composed of [Steps](#steps) and a step is composed of [tasks](#tasks).
 Individual steps are executed sequentially by default while the tasks within the step are executed in parallel.